Summit High School (Bend, Oregon): Mascot

 Summit's mascot has changed significantly throughout the high school's brief history.
 In the school's opening ceremony in 2001, Storm Man was revealed as a Batman look-alike with a large "S" emblazoned on his chest, a lightning bolt in one hand, and a shield in the other.
 In late 2003, the school changed its mascot to a Thundercat.
 The official team name is the Storm.

 Sports

 When Summit High School opened its doors in 2001, it joined the Intermountain Conference as an Oregon School Activities Association 4A classification school.
 In 2006-07, the OSAA changed from a four-tier (1A-4A) classification system to a six-tier (1A-6A); as part of that reclassification, Summit High School remained in the Intermountain Conference but was then classified as 5A.
 It has remained a 5A school until the 2018-19 school year where it became part of the 6A classification.
-It is now part of the Mountain Valley conference with Bend and Mountain View High-school, along with multiple schools from the Salem area.
-Their neighbors and rival high schools, Mountain View and Bend, are also part of the same conference and classification.
-From school year 2007-2008 through 2017, Summit has averaged more than six state titles every year in the field of athletics.
-They have won 17 track and field state championships.
+In 2022 it was reclassified as a 5A school.
+It is now a member of the Inter Mountain Conference (IMC), which includes Redmond, Ridgeview, Mountain View, Bend, and Caldera.
+Their neighbors and rival high schools, Mountain View, Bend, and Caldera High School are also part of the same conference and classification.